Purple

 jobs

-We don't have any vacancies at the moment.
+We don't currently have any vacancies.

 There may be permanent, temporary or supply cover job vacancies in our Little Peeple Nursery in Littlemore, Oxford over the coming months.
 Please look out for further notices on this website or our social media pages.
 If you have a strong interest and commitment to looking after the needs of babies to four year olds and involving parents in their child’s learning, please contact Lindsey Hart, our Early Education and Childcare Manager, to find out more about work and volunteering opportunities: littlepeeplenursery@peeple.org.uk or tel 01865 397972.